darkwaterfoundation/scripts/README.md

 scripts
 =======

-scripts and other useful items for configuring the RPV
+scripts and other useful items for configuring the ROV